 It started with a hurricane moving up the Connecticut River Valley.
 When the storm system reached Vermont, it stalled between two cold high-pressure systems to the east and west.
 Torrential rain saturated the state.
 The U.S. Geological Survey estimated 53 percent of the state received more than six inches of rain, while the rest of Vermont got seven, eight and nine inches.

-After the floodwaters receded, Vermont’s infrastructure was rebuilt.
-New bridges were constructed on reinforced concrete and new two-lane roads and were railroads rebuilt on raised beds of rock and dirt.
+After the floodwaters receded, Vermont rebuilt its infrastructure.
+New bridges were constructed on reinforced concrete and new two-lane roads and railroads rebuilt on raised beds of rock and dirt.

 To mitigate future floods, the U.S. Army Corps of Engineers built three reservoirs in the Winooski River basin at East Orange, Wrightsville and Waterbury.
 In 1949, the Corps finished the Union Village Reservoir and dam on the Ompompanoosuc River.